KuldeepSHare/vending-machine/README.md

     it would throw a NoSuchElementException, combining the pay method into the selection method resolved this issue but doesnt allow me to make seperate modules for these processes

+    Potential work arounds:
+        1. declare scanner object at class level
+        2. pass in scanner object as arguement
+        3. only close scanner at the very end of the program

 Till Class has not been used yet